 - Integrated record-keeping for employee compliance training

-What’s the best way to train employees in current EU GMP?
+What’s the best way to train employees to comply with EU cGMP regulations?

 - During a shift, there are also numerous procedures that need to be followed, with very little downtimes scheduled (due to labour cost pressures)